lucidfrontier45/python-pdm-template/README.md

 This installs the following tools in addition to `pdm install --prod`.

-- flake8
+- ruff
 - mypy
 - black
-- isort
 - pytest-cov

-The settings of those linter and formatters are written in `setup.cfg`
+The settings of those linter and formatters are written in `pyproject.toml`

 # VSCode Settings